linroger/FinanceCompendium/III. Markets and Institutions/Banking/Contemporary Financial Intermediation/Part 02 What is Financial Intermediation/Chapter 03 The What How and Why of Financial Intermediaries.md

 Let us now consider the FCM in a (competitive) banking industry with zero equity ( $e = 0$ ) where banks have only two assets (reserves held in the form of deposits at the Federal Reserve and loans to the public) and one liability (customer deposits).
 We shall further assume a  $20\%$  effective legal reserve requirement ( $r = 0.2$ ).
 The assumption that  $e = 0$  is an extreme representation of the assumption that the capital requirement is not binding.

-Now suppose Bank A receives a $1000 deposit.
+Now suppose Bank A receives a \$1000 deposit.

 Bank A

 <table><tr><td>Required reserves 200</td><td>1000 deposits</td></tr><tr><td>Excess reserves 800</td><td></td></tr><tr><td>Total reserves 1000</td><td></td></tr></table>

-Since it has excess reserves of  $800 and since it earns nothing on either its required reserves or excess reserves, the bank seeks to eliminate its excess reserves by making a loan of$ 800:
+Since it has excess reserves of  \$800 and since it earns nothing on either its required reserves or excess reserves, the bank seeks to eliminate its excess reserves by making a loan of\$ 800:

 Bank A